alain-treesong/amiga_coding_in_amos/snippet-004_threePlayfield/README.md

 When the color of the scenery is 3 (the quite dark blue color, so no scenery), it becomes the color with index 7 because the third bit is set to 1 (3 = %110, 7 = %111).
 This is the colour of the sinusoidal visible part of the bob that appears.

-The first time I seen this trick in Amos is in a code published by Bitbeamcanon (https://bitbeamcannon.com/).
+The first time I saw this trick in Amos is in a code published by Bitbeamcanon (https://bitbeamcannon.com/).
 Thanks Mike !